Free State (province)

-The Free State (Vrystaat /af/; Freistata; eFreyistata; Foreistata; iFuleyisitata), formerly known as the Orange Free State, is a province of South Africa.
+The Free State (Note: Vrystaat /af/; Freistata; eFreyistata; Foreistata; iFuleyisitata) is a province of South Africa.
 Its capital is Bloemfontein, which is also South Africa's judicial capital.
 Its historical origins lie in the Boer republic called the Orange Free State and later the Orange Free State Province.

 History

 The current borders of the province date from 1994 when the Bantustans were abolished and reincorporated into South Africa.
 It is also the only one of the four original provinces of South Africa not to undergo border changes, apart from the reincorporation of Bantustans, and its borders date from before the outbreak of the Boer War.